-Well, it seems everyone are the WordPress parts these days is busy!
+Well, it seems everyone on the WordPress parts is busy these days!
 Which is great, honestly – being the summer time, I hope everyone is taking advantage of the warm weather!
 After all, it’ll be cold and miserable again before we know it, and then we’ll be wishing it was warm and.. well, “the grass is always greener” and all that!

 That being said, seeing so many “sorry I’ve been MIA for two months!” posts lately has made me realize that it’s not just me, and weirdly enough that makes me feel less guilty about disappearing so suddenly.

 It’s been a while since I’ve been on a steady blogging schedule.
 To be honest, so much of daily life is checking my watch and adhering to a schedule, and a slavish devotion to a calendar has pushed me to eradicate scheduling anything that is supposed to be done for fun.
 While looking back at my post history from years past, it blows my mind just how much I was able to get written on a weekly basis, despite having just bought a house last summer and with a pending wedding that took place last October.
 Really, I have no idea how I managed all of that, while also writing guest pieces elsewhere.

 If “last-summer Geddy” could help out “present-time Geddy” and explain how he was able to bend time, that’d be great…